 We develop programs and presentations as well as informational printouts that are used by FaCT participants to educate their own faith communities and the greater communities in which their places of worship are located.

-Also, we cooperate with other environmental organizations in public demonstrations against such destructive activities as fracking, toxic and radioactive fracking waste, and for the replacement of fossil fuels with conservation measures, community and personal lifestyle changes, and with renewable energy sources such as wind, water, and sun.
+We cooperate with other environmental organizations in public demonstrations against such destructive activities as fracking, toxic and radioactive fracking waste, and for the replacement of fossil fuels with conservation measures, community and personal lifestyle changes, and with renewable energy sources such as wind, water, and sun.

-We also intervene, when asked by interested parties, in lease deliberations, especially those involving faith communities and their land or lands in their vicinity.
+We intervene, when asked by interested parties, in lease deliberations, especially those involving faith communities and their land or lands in their vicinity.

 In all the work we do, we work together on an interfaith basis, each of us drawing on the ethical principles of our respective religious and spiritual traditions to preserve and protect the web of life of which we are all a part.
 All our faith traditions teach that this earth is a gift that we must work to preserve and protect.
 Faith communities represent strong and caring groups of individuals with the power to affect change.